 The present building was opened in 1832 to much acclaim.
-The Pall Mall elevation of The Travellers is inspired by Raphael’s Palazzo Pandolfini in Florence, and the garden elevation owes much to Venetian influence, after his return from the Grand Tour.
-Barry received just under £1,500 for his work, and became a member of the Club in 1834.
+The Pall Mall elevation is inspired by Raphael’s Palazzo Pandolfini in Florence, and the garden elevation owes much to Venice.
+Barry received just under £1,500 for his work and became a member of the Club in 1834.

-In recent years the Club has developed the Bramall Room on the lower ground floor, which provides access to Carlton Gardens where members may enjoy the pleasant surroundings in summer weather, and the Map Room adjacent where modern travel literature and a collection of maps of important journeys of exploration can be found.
+In recent years the Club has developed the Bramall Room on the lower ground floor, which provides access to Carlton Gardens where Members enjoy the surroundings in summer weather; and the Map Room adjacent where modern travel literature and a collection of maps of important journeys of exploration can be found.